wzc-Seer/quickcord.js/README.md

 ```
 #### Commands
 cli.log('Hello world')
-Will display: ED -> Hello world
+Will display: QC -> Hello world

 cli.login(token)
-Will display: ED -> Bot online!
+Will display: QC -> Bot online!
 (Check discord if the bot is online!)

 cli.send('channel', `${prefix}hi`, 'hello!');
 Will display: hello!
 (In a discord channel where **${prefix}hi** was used)